Aragorn: Names

 Tolkien hesitated for some time over Strider's "real" name.
-Although Aragorn was the first suggestion when his Mannish descent was determined, the name was changed a number of times.
+Although Aragorn was the first suggestion when his Mannish descent was determined, the name was changed repeatedly.
 At one point Tolkien decided that an Elvish name did not suit a Man, and thus altered it from Aragorn via "Elfstone" to "Ingold", an Old English name with "ing-" representing "West".
-Later he introduced a new plot element: Galadriel's gift of a green stone, and Tolkien reverted to Elfstone to make an additional connection.
+Later he introduced a new plot element: Galadriel's gift of a green stone, and reverted to Elfstone to make an additional connection.

 Among other names, Tolkien considered "Elfstan", "Elfmere", "Elf-friend", "Elfspear", "Elfwold" and "Erkenbrand", with Elvish forms: Eldamir, Eldavel, Eledon, Qendemir.
 The name of Aragorn's father also passed through many transient forms: Tolkien paired Aramir or Celegorn with Aragorn before settling upon Arathorn; among the various pairings were "Elfhelm" and Eldakar with "Elfstone" and Eldamir; and Ingrim with "Ingold".